vincentbernat/Kitero/docs/use.rst

 interface and QoS you selected.
 You will see a change in the bar at the top of the screen when your selection is effective.

+It is important to keep the interface open as long as you need the connection.
+If the interface is closed, you will be disconnected.

 Troubleshooting
 ---------------